 Trends don't always become traditions, but the following current wedding customs seem to have real staying power.

-Today's marriage ceremonies often blend elements that have special meaning for couples, especially multi-cultural or inter-faith weddings.
-Intimate and individualized, today's couples look to signature colors, monograms (their first initials), and motifs to set their theme, starting with their save the dates and invitations, and carrying through to their programs and seating cards.
+This is one "trend" that seems here to stay.
+Many couples make a concerted effort to plan weddings that express their personalities and interests.
+Marriage ceremonies often blend elements that have special meaning for couples, especially multi-cultural or inter-faith weddings.
+Intimate and individualized, today's couples look to signature colors, monograms (their first initials), and motifs to set their theme, starting with their save-the-dates and invitations, and carrying through to their programs and seating cards.

 Sharing the Costs

-Wedding expenses are no longer the exclusive responsibility of the bride's parents but frequently are shared by the couple, and even the groom's parents.
-Understanding the financing is one key to defining who the hosts are -- an essential piece of any wedding invitation.
+Wedding expenses are no longer the exclusive responsibility of the bride's parents but frequently are shared by the couple, the groom's parents, or any combination of the three.
+More and more couples, especially those who are well established in their careers, pay for their weddings themselves.

 High Tech Weddings

-The internet plays a growing role in registries, vendor selection, and even invitations.
+The Internet plays a huge role in registries, vendor selection, and even invitations.
 Wedding websites are the perfect place for photos of the couple, travel information for the wedding, and registry links.
-For some events, such as bachelor/ette parties or showers, an e-mailed invitation among close friends who all use e-mail regularly could be convenient and appropriate, but e-mailing wedding invitations and thank-you notes is still an etiquette faux pas -- paper please!
+For some events, such as bachelor/ette parties or showers, an emailed invitation among close friends who all use email regularly could be convenient and appropriate, but emailing wedding invitations and thank-you notes is still an etiquette faux pas -- paper please!

-Traditional white or ecru still reign, but color is blooming not only in bouquets and floral arrangements but also in brides' and grooms' attire, reception decorations, and invitations and announcements.
-Once taboo, black-bordered wedding invitations can be quite chic -- just keep the typeface jaunty to avoid somber references.
+Traditional white or ecru still reign, but color is blooming not only in bouquets and floral arrangements but also in brides' and grooms' attire, invitations and announcements, reception decorations, table linens, and wedding cakes.
+Once taboo, black-and-white themed weddings are popular.

 Encore and Family Weddings